openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_qspim.rst

    uDMA QSPI Block Diagram

 In the block diagram above, the DATA lines at the boundary of the uDMA QSPI are 32 bits wide, whereas other DATA lines are only 8 bits wide.
 The DATASIZE pin is 2 bits wide and can be configured using datasize bitfield of the CFG csr.
-When data communication with the uDMA Core, the uDMA QSPI pads the unused bits with 0x0.
+When transmitting data to uDMA Core, the unused bits are filled with 0x0 to form 32-bit

 uDMA QSPI uses the Tx channel interface to read the data and command from the interleaved (L2) memory via the uDMA Core.
 It transmits the read data to the external QSPI device. uDMA QSPI uses the Rx channel interface to store the data received from the external QSPI device to the interleaved (L2) memory.
 Refer to <https://github.com/openhwgroup/core-v-mcu/blob/master/docs/doc-src/udma_subsystem.rst>`_  for more information about the Tx and Rx channel functionality of uDMA Core.